LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

    // should be followed by exactly one newline in all cases.
    // For example, GroupFlips(10, 4) *could* produce:
    //   Heads Heads Tails Heads
-   //   Heads Tails Heads Tales
+   //   Heads Tails Heads Tails
-   //   Tales Tales
+   //   Tails Tails
    static void GroupFlips(int total, int groupSize)

 Test this with a variety of calls to ``GroupFlips`` in ``Main``.